-- ✓ Complete a common application form online at Admissions to Schools or a paper form and submit by 31 October 2021.
+- ✓ Complete a common application form online at Admissions to Schools or a paper form and submit by 31 October 2023.
 If applying online do make a note of your log in details and password as you will need this any time you use the online facility. - ✓ Express a preference for 5 schools.
 This means you are increasing your chances of being offered a place at a school you like.
-All preferences are considered equally ( see further notes below about equal preferences ) - ✓ Put the school names down on your application in the order you like them. - ✓ Consider how you will get your child to school. - ✓ Consider the admissions criteria that will be applied if the school is oversubscribed.
+All preferences are considered equally ( see further notes below about equal preferences) - ✓ Put the school names down on your application in the order you like them. - ✓ Consider how you will get your child to school. - ✓ Consider the admissions criteria that will be applied if the school is oversubscribed.
 This booklet provides details of the admissions criteria for schools and academies in this area. - ✓ Consider naming your local school as one of your preferences.
 If you do not express a preference for your local school, you will not be considered for a place.
-This could lead to you receiving an offer of a place some distance from your home address and transport arrangements could prove difficult. - ✓ Attend school open evenings/open mornings and look at copies of the school prospectus for further information to help you decide which schools you want to apply for.
-Depending on restrictions, schools may only be holding virtual open evenings/days and tours so please check the individual school web site. - Mention sibling links.
+This could lead to you receiving an offer of a place some distance from your home address and transport arrangements could prove difficult. - ✓ Attend school open evenings/open mornings and look at copies of the school prospectus for further information to help you decide which schools you want to apply for. - ✓ Mention sibling links.
 If you expect to have more than one child on roll at a school, name the youngest sibling as opposed to the eldest.
 Read the definition of a sibling in the booklet. - ✓ Check whether any school you are interested in asks you to complete a supplementary information form (SIF).
 This is generally a requirement of Voluntary Aided Schools and Academies.
 Details can be found in their full admission policies, which are available to view on the school's web page. - ✓ Return SIFs direct to the individual Voluntary Aided School or Academy by the requested date which may be different from the closing date but remember that you must still complete a common application form as well.
-If you only complete a SIF, you have not made an application for a school place. - ✓ Use the address where you are living as at 31 October 2021 and tell us if you know your address is going to change before 31 August 2022. (see the booklet for more details about address changes on page 26). - ✓ Tell us if your circumstances change. - ✓ Do fill out all parts of the application form carefully and read any explanatory notes. - ✓ Be honest.
+If you only complete a SIF, you have not made an application for a school place. - ✓ Use the address where you are living as of 31 October 2023 and tell us if you know your address is going to change before 31 August 2024.
+(For more details about address changes and documentary evidence see page 30). - ✓ Tell us if your circumstances change. - ✓ Do fill out all parts of the application form carefully and read any explanatory notes. - ✓ Be honest.
 You need to make sure the information you give us is accurate.
 We may withdraw the offer of a school place where the application was fraudulent or intentionally misleading.